Ways of Working

 Pricing

-Our workshops and consultations are priced with equity and decolonization in mind, with non-profits and educational groups priced at a discount from corporate & industry groups.
+Our workshops and consultations are priced with equity and decolonization in mind.
 Similarly, non-Indigenous individuals seeking an Indigenous/culturally safety lens on their writing through editing and sensitivity reading can expect to pay a higher fee than general editing.
 Our pricing also reflects a mentorship and highly collaborative structure, where a team of individuals is working together on your project.

 Timelines & our boundaries